dotnet/EntityFramework.Docs/entity-framework/core/providers/cosmos/modeling.md

 ## Partition keys

 Azure Cosmos DB uses partitioning to achieve horizontal scaling; proper modeling and careful selection of the partition key is vital for achieving good performance and keeping costs down.
-It's highly recommended to read [the Cosmos DB documentation on partitioning](/azure/cosmos-db/partition-data) and to plan your partitioning strategy in advance.
+It's highly recommended to read [the Azure Cosmos DB documentation on partitioning](/azure/cosmos-db/partition-data) and to plan your partitioning strategy in advance.

-To configure the partitioning key with EF, call [HasPartitionKey](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.HasPartitionKey), passing it a regular property on your entity type:
+To configure the partition key with EF, call [HasPartitionKey](/dotnet/api/Microsoft.EntityFrameworkCore.CosmosEntityTypeBuilderExtensions.HasPartitionKey), passing it a regular property on your entity type:

 ```csharp
 modelBuilder.Entity<Order>().HasPartitionKey(o => o.PartitionKey);